 In October 2009, the NEB issued a decision that the RH-2-94 Decision which has formed the basis of determining tolls for certain pipelines under NEB jurisdiction since January 1, 1995 would not continue to be in effect.
 The NEB stated that instead of a multi-pipeline approach, the cost of capital will be determined by negotiations between pipeline companies and their shippers or by the NEB if a pipeline company files a cost of capital application.
 This decision impacts certain NEB regulated pipelines including the Canadian Mainline, Alberta System, Foothills and TQM.
-TCPL is working with customers and interested parties to determine the cost of capital discussions with stakeholders on the Canadian Mainline will commence prior to termination of its existing settlement on December 31, 2011.
+TransCanada is working with customers and interested parties to determine the cost of capital to be used in calculating tolls for 2010 on the Alberta System, Foothills and TQM.
+Cost of Capital discussions with stakeholders on the Canadian Mainline will commence prior to termination of its existing settlement on December 31, 2011.
 If agreements cannot be reached, applications will be filed with the NEB requesting an appropriate return on capital.